-Many readers of this fine magazine use knives for every aspect of their shooting – what is going to happen to our ability to gralloch deer, paunch rabbits etc?
+Many readers of this fine site use knives for every aspect of their deer stalking – what is going to happen to our ability to gralloch deer, paunch rabbits etc?

 It is very difficult to comment on rumour and with the recent spate of knife attacks this government may be panicked into doing almost anything.